 Our preliminary intern year is rigorous and hands-on, and our prelims gain exceptional clinical exposure and are well prepared for their advanced specialties.
-Our interns graduate feeling comfortable with many procedures and can independently manage many medical issues.
+Our interns graduate feeling comfortable with many procedures and can independently manage complex medical issues.
 Our preliminary interns value autonomy and responsibility.

 - Albert Einstein: Dermatology